aetilley/pcfg/README.txt

 In practice however, most data that we do obtain in UNIV_PCFG format will have come from some sort of "counts file" at some point in its creation by way of MLE parameter estimates.

 See derivation_example.txt for a simple example of how a counts file might be generated.
-Whatever the details...at some point after we obtained the training corpus
+Whatever the details...at some point after we obtained a training corpus, since it is not enought to hae a raw training corpus

 (1) a choice must be made about legal rules; we can call the subset of allowable rules the *signature* of the PCFG (consider for instance the CNF restrictions).
-But even with our signature selected, (2) It is not enought to have a raw training corpus.
-Rather we need semantic (parse) information about the corpus sufficient to record counts for all the rules in our signature.
+But even with our signature selected,

+(2) We need semantic (parse) information about the raw corpus sufficient to record counts for all the rules in our signature.

 In order to do (2), there are really only two options.

-First, preferably, you obtain a manually annotated tree-bank of sentences in your corpus (a special case being of course that your corpus was just the raw text from some tree-bank).
+First, preferably, we obtain a manually annotated tree-bank of sentences in our corpus (a special case being of course that our corpus was just the raw text from some tree-bank).
 From this it should not be too hard to write a program that reads this treebank in its local format and outputs a counts file.

-The second alternative is to use yet another parser on your corpus to get sufficient semantic information to write your counts file.
-(This isn't totally crazy, and it might actually be interesting to experiment with bootstrapping these things, but that's for another day.)
+The second alternative is to use yet another parser on our corpus to get sufficient semantic information to write your counts file.
+(It might actually be interesting to experiment with bootstrapping these things or generally treat them as weak learners for some ensemble method.)

 ***

-(3) Coming soon:
+(4) Coming soon:

 PCFG method for printing current state (in UNIV_PCFG file format)